I Had No Sugar For 30-Days: 5 Benefits of Cutting Out Sugar

-As someone who doesn’t add sugar to my coffee, rarely drinks fizzy drinks, whose breakfast hasn’t come from a box with a cartoon on it since forever and doesn’t load up their shopping basket with biscuits, cakes and chocolate – I don’t seem like the kind of person who needs to take on the challenge of quitting sugar.
+As someone who doesn’t add sugar to my coffee, rarely drinks fizzy drinks, whose breakfast hasn’t come from a box with a cartoon on it since I was a kid, and doesn’t load up their shopping basket with biscuits, cakes, and chocolate – I don’t seem like the kind of person who needs to take on the challenge of quitting sugar.

 My weaknesses for sugar are:

 - I don’t say no to a slice of birthday cake.

 - I keep returning to the box of chocolates in the staff room.

 - I never have just one cookie when someone has shared a plate at an event.

 Basically, when I start, it’s very hard to stop.
 So I decided to cut myself off and see what happens.

 So I decided to challenge myself and quit sugar for 30 days to see what would happen.
 By quitting sugar, I learned a lot about my eating habits, how to stop sugar cravings, and the benefits of no sugar in my diet.

 Quitting sugar cold turkey has its challenges.
 In the first hours of my 30-day no-sugar challenge, I made the mistake of devouring some chocolate before even noticing what I had just eaten.

 This made me aware of my unconscious sugar-eating habits and pushed me to be more mindful of what I was consuming.
 It also made me realize that I needed to learn how to stop sugar cravings, especially in the afternoon.